 OAKLAND, Calif. – Kaiser Permanente has joined the National Academy of Medicine (NAM) Action Collaborative on Countering the U.S. Opioid Epidemic.
 This public-private partnership includes more than 100 health care, government, community, academic, and other network organizations committed to working together to uncover and advance solutions to the opioid crisis.

 Kaiser Permanente has been actively addressing the opioid crisis using a comprehensive approach that encompasses clinician education and support, community protection, patient education and safety, and innovative tools.
-From 2011 to 2017, Kaiser Permanente has seen a 40 percent reduction in overall morphine milligram equivalents prescribed across its eight regions nationwide.

 “Kaiser Permanente’s integrated model enables us to implement a broad range of best practices to address the opioid crisis,” said Patrick Courneya, MD, executive vice president and chief medical officer for Kaiser Foundation Health Plan and Hospitals Quality at Kaiser Permanente.
 “Physicians, pharmacists, nurses, mental health and addiction medicine specialists all work together to deliver a coordinated and comprehensive approach to pain management, addiction and recovery.”